-- Promote researches to mitigate societal, safety and security risks. - Research to mitigate societal, safety and security risks and investment in effective mitigation measures (Below are examples of research contents.) - Maintenance of democratic value - Respect on human rights - Protection of children and socially vulnerable people - Protection of intellectual property rights and privacy - Avoidance of harmful bias - Avoidance of disinformation/misinformation - Avoidance of information manipulation, etc. - Research of risk mitigation and sharing of best practices (to be conducted to a possible extent) - Regarding "(2) Paying attention to decision-making and emotional manipulation by AI" [Relevant Description] - > Do not develop, provide or use AI systems and services for the purpose of unjustly manipulating or on the precondition of manipulating human emotions, such as decision-making and cognition.
+- Promote researches to mitigate societal, safety and security risks. - Research to mitigate societal, safety and security risks and investment in effective mitigation measures (Below are examples of research contents.) - Maintenance of democratic value - Respect on human rights - Protection of children and socially vulnerable people - Protection of intellectual property rights and privacy - Avoidance of harmful bias - Avoidance of disinformation/misinformation - Avoidance of information manipulation, etc. - Research of risk mitigation and sharing of best practices (to be conducted to a possible extent) - Regarding "(2) Paying attention to decision-making and emotional manipulation by AI" [Relevant Description] - Do not develop, provide or use AI systems and services for the purpose of unjustly manipulating or on the precondition of manipulating human emotions, such as decision-making and cognition.

-- > Measures against manipulations on decision-makings and emotions - ♦ Alert Al business users or non-business users - Promote the sharing and recognition of the dependence on AI in the field of education and the existence of risks for manipulations on decision-makings and emotions - Consider incentives to promote the detection and report of vulnerabilities after introduction (e.g. incentive scheme, contest, goods, etc.) - Regarding "(3) Countermeasures against disinformation" [Relevant Description] - Generative AI has enabled everyone to forge fake information that seems to be true and fair, so recognize the increasing risk of destabilizing and confusing the society through disinformation, misinformation, and biased information generated by AI, and take necessary countermeasures.
+- Measures against manipulations on decision-makings and emotions - ♦ Alert Al business users or non-business users - Promote the sharing and recognition of the dependence on AI in the field of education and the existence of risks for manipulations on decision-makings and emotions - Consider incentives to promote the detection and report of vulnerabilities after introduction (e.g. incentive scheme, contest, goods, etc.) - Regarding "(3) Countermeasures against disinformation" [Relevant Description] - Generative AI has enabled everyone to forge fake information that seems to be true and fair, so recognize the increasing risk of destabilizing and confusing the society through disinformation, misinformation, and biased information generated by AI, and take necessary countermeasures.

-- Consideration for measures to avoid risks of disinformation, misinformation and biased information - ♦ Develop and introduce a technology to enable AI business users or non-business users to identify the information generated by AI. - Use technologies to prevent the output of false or misleading information (such as hallucinations) by generative AI, including RAG - Awareness-raising and information literacy education for a wide range of ages - Regarding "(4) Ensuring diversity/inclusion" [Relevant Description] - In addition to ensuring fairness, to prevent information poverty and digital poverty and allow more people to enjoy the benefits of AI, pay attention to make it easy for socially vulnerable people to use AI.
+- Consideration for measures to avoid risks of disinformation, misinformation and biased information - Develop and introduce a technology to enable AI business users or non-business users to identify the information generated by AI, such as digital watermark and any other technologies.

+- ♦ Awareness-raising and information literacy education for a wide range of ages - ♦ Guidance and direction to highly accurate information from public institutions, etc. - Establishment and publication of response guidelines for detection and removal of false information - ♦ Collaboration and information gathering with fact-checking organizations - Regarding "(4) Ensuring diversity/inclusion" [Relevant Description] - In addition to ensuring fairness, to prevent information poverty and digital poverty and allow more people to enjoy the benefits of AI, pay attention to make it easy for socially vulnerable people to use AI.

-- Mind to leave nobody behind AI use - Improvement of UI (user interface)/UX (user experience) - Development of safe and assured environment of use - Development of public digital platform - Regarding "(6) Ensuring sustainability" [Relevant Description] - Examine the impact of the whole lifecycle on the global environment during the development, provision, and use of AI systems and services. - Provide information to ensure that users and non-business users can appropriately differentiate and utilize models, such as employing lightweight models with minimal environmental impact according to their purpose.
+- Mind to leave nobody behind AI use - ♦ Improvement of UI (user interface)/UX (user experience) - ♦ Development of safe and assured environment of use - ♦ Development of public digital platform - Regarding "(6) Ensuring sustainability" [Relevant Description] - Examine the impact of the whole lifecycle on the global environment during the development, provision, and use of AI systems and services. - Provide information to ensure that users and non-business users can appropriately differentiate and utilize models, such as employing lightweight models with minimal environmental impact according to their purpose.